 Common Supermarket Trip, Slip and Fall Hazards

-Statistically, most supermarket accidents happen with the leading brands, Coles and Woolworths.
+Unsurprisingly, most supermarket accidents happen with the leading brands, Coles and Woolworths.
 However, slip and fall accidents also happen when shopping at IGA, Aldi, Kmart, BigW, shopping centres, and other stores.
-All these Australian supermarkets and stores owe a legal duty to take reasonable care for their shopper’s safety, including the management of common slip hazards, such as:
+All these Australian supermarkets and stores owe a legal duty to take reasonable care for their shoppers’ safety, including the management of common slip hazards, such as:

 Common supermarket slips involve factors other than wet surfaces, putting your health and safety at risk, such as:

-Sadly, despite their duty of care, people are still mentally and physically injured by these common shopping hazards in Australia.
-When someone is harmed by the negligence of a store owner or manager, they could have the right to seek damages by making a compensation claim.
+Regardless of their duty of care, people are mentally and physically injured by these common shopping hazards in Australia.
+When someone is harmed by a store owner’s or manager’s negligence, they could have the right to seek damages for their loss.

 Common Slip and Fall Injuries in Supermarkets